cambiotraining/camstats/docs/resampling-practical-single.md

   generate(reps = 1000, type = "permute") %>%
   calculate("diff in means", order = c("control", "highfat")) %>%
   get_p_value(obs_stat = mice_diff, direction = "two-sided") %>%
+  # pull out the calculated p-value
   pull()) %>%
+  # store the p-value in a tibble
   as_tibble() %>%
+  # with a column for the repeat number
+  # and a column that contains the p-value
   mutate(n_rep = 1:n(),
          p_value = value) %>%
   select(-value)

+# plot the data in a histogram
 ggplot(resample_replicates, aes(x = p_value)) +
   geom_histogram(bins = 10)
 ```

 <img src="resampling-practical-single_files/figure-html/unnamed-chunk-10-1.png" width="672" />

 You might get a warning about reporting a p-value of zero.
 This depends on the number of `reps` chosen in the `generate()` function.
 If it's too low then, due to the simulation-based nature of the package it could be that the observed statistic is more extreme than the test statistic generated to form the null hypothesis.
 If that happens, the approximate p-value is zero.
-Ending in a warning, because a true p-value of zero is impossible.
+This results in a warning, because a true p-value of zero is impossible (well, maybe it is if you did not do the experiment in the first place?).

+The distribution shows us that a large chunk of the calculated p-values are rather close to the `p < 0.05` threshold.
+Some are smaller, and some are larger.

+What to do with this?
+Well, I would personally report this particular graph and explain that it means that there is quite some uncertainty associated with these p-values.
+Because they are so close to the threshold I would want to draw any firm conclusions whether I would deem this difference in weight means significant between the two `diet` groups.
 :::
 :::::

+A very elaborate way of saying "I'm not sure." :-)